Wednesday Sector Leaders: Energy, Materials

-The best performing sector as of midday Wednesday is the Energy sector, up 1.1%.
-Within the sector, Baker Hughes Company (Symbol: BKR) and Pioneer Natural Resources Co (Symbol: PXD) are two of the day's stand-outs, showing a gain of 3.4% and 3.0%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 0.9% on the day, and up 37.04% year-to-date.
-Baker Hughes Company, meanwhile, is up 15.01% year-to-date, and Pioneer Natural Resources Co is up 47.48% year-to-date.
-Combined, BKR and PXD make up approximately 5.5% of the underlying holdings of XLE.
+In afternoon trading on Wednesday, Energy stocks are the best performing sector, up 3.7%.
+Within that group, Diamondback Energy, Inc. (Symbol: FANG) and Devon Energy Corp.
+(Symbol: DVN) are two large stocks leading the way, showing a gain of 5.9% and 5.6%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 3.6% on the day, and up 32.18% year-to-date.
+Diamondback Energy, Inc., meanwhile, is up 58.70% year-to-date, and Devon Energy Corp. is up 47.12% year-to-date.
+Combined, FANG and DVN make up approximately 3.0% of the underlying holdings of XLE.

-The next best performing sector is the Materials sector, higher by 1.0%.
-Among large Materials stocks, Dow Inc (Symbol: DOW) and LyondellBasell Industries NV (Symbol: LYB) are the most notable, showing a gain of 4.7% and 3.4%, respectively.
-One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is up 0.6% in midday trading, and up 8.61% on a year-to-date basis.
-Dow Inc, meanwhile, is up 20.43% year-to-date, and LyondellBasell Industries NV is up 19.96% year-to-date.
-Combined, DOW and LYB make up approximately 8.0% of the underlying holdings of XLB.
+The next best performing sector is the Materials sector, higher by 1.8%.
+Among large Materials stocks, Nucor Corp.
+(Symbol: NUE) and WestRock Co (Symbol: WRK) are the most notable, showing a gain of 4.9% and 4.2%, respectively.
+One ETF closely tracking Materials stocks is the Materials Select Sector SPDR ETF (XLB), which is up 1.6% in midday trading, and up 7.26% on a year-to-date basis.
+Nucor Corp., meanwhile, is up 33.18% year-to-date, and WestRock Co is up 16.13% year-to-date.
+Combined, NUE and WRK make up approximately 3.9% of the underlying holdings of XLB.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: